top of page

 As a working musician, Justice spends much of his time as an accompanist.

-Since 2017 he has been on the staff of Monterey Peninsula College as the school's pianist, accompanying the choir and voice classes (plus the occasional musical theater show).
+Since 2017 he has been on the staff of Monterey Peninsula College as the school's pianist, accompanying the choir and voice classes (plus the occasional musical theater production).

 Starting with the 2024 season, he has also been named as the assistant director for the Choral Artists of Carmel, where he had already been serving as a rehearsal pianist, under the direction of Robin McKee Williams.